open-telemetry/opentelemetry-ebpf-profiler/README.md

 - Support for native `inline frames`, which provide insights into compiler optimizations and offer a higher precision of function call chains.

-## Building

-We have integrated the profiler into the [OTel Collector](https://opentelemetry.io/docs/collector/) as a receiver, and this is the [supported configuration](https://github.com/open-telemetry/opentelemetry-collector-releases/tree/main/distributions/otelcol-ebpf-profiler) going forward.

-To aid with development, testing and debugging, we also offer a standalone profiling agent binary named `ebpf-profiler`, and a local build of an OTel Collector profiling receiver binary (`otelcol-ebpf-profiler`).
-These binaries are not supported in any way, can be dropped in the future and should not be deployed in production.

-## Platform Requirements
-The agent can be built with the provided make targets.
-Docker is required for containerized builds, and both amd64 and arm64 architectures are supported.

- For **Linux**, the following steps apply:
- 1. Build the agent for your current machine's architecture:
-     ```sh
-     make agent
-     ```
- 2. To cross-compile for a different architecture (e.g. arm64):
-     ```sh
-     make agent TARGET_ARCH=arm64
-     ```
-The resulting binary will be named `ebpf-profiler` in the current directory.

-## Other OSes
-Since the profiler is Linux-only, macOS and Windows users need to set up a Linux VM to build and run the agent.
-Ensure the appropriate architecture is specified if using cross-compilation.
-Use the same make targets as above after the Linux environment is configured in the VM.

 ## Supported Linux kernel version

 The minimum required Linux kernel version has increased with certain commits.
 Specifically: